siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

   </tr>
 </table>

-The previously described siddhi app deployments are fall under this Case 1 category.
+The previously described siddhi app deployments fall under this Case 1 category.
 The following sample will cover the siddhi app deployments which fall under Case 2.

 **Sample on deploying and running Siddhi App with a Messaging System**

 The siddhi operator currently supports NATS as the messaging system.
-Therefore it is prerequisite for deploying NATS operator and NATS streaming operator in you kubernetes cluster befor you install the siddhi app.
+Therefore it is prerequisite to deploying NATS operator and NATS streaming operator in your kubernetes cluster before you install the siddhi app.

 1. Refer [this documentation](https://github.com/nats-io/nats-streaming-operator/tree/v0.2.2#getting-started) to install NATS operator and NATS streaming operator.
 1. Install the [siddhi operator](#install-siddhi-operator).
 1. Create a [persistence volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) in your cluster.

-Now we need to NATS cluster and NATS streaming cluster to run the siddhi app deployment.
-There are two cases handle by the operator.
+Now we need a NATS cluster and NATS streaming cluster to run the siddhi app deployment.
+For this, there are two cases handled by the operator.

 1. User can create NATS cluster and NATS streaming cluster as described in [this documentation](https://github.com/nats-io/nats-streaming-operator/tree/v0.2.2#deploying-a-nats-streaming-cluster).
 Specify cluster details in the YAML file like following.